 The first one is the operating system (OS) of the switch.
 It’s known to us that there are various OS vendors like Cumulus Linux, Pica8 and HPE.
 They develop their own OS for their white box switches to get more market shares.
 Some of these companies also have their own optical transceiver production line.
 And some of them do not preclude the use of any industry-standard transceiver, which provide a freely choice for users to source standard components directly from manufacturers or from a broad range of re-sellers.
 Therefore, the transceivers from the corresponding OS vendor can be used for their open switches.

 Another one is the optical transceiver itself.
 Not all white box switch vendors can provide transceivers for their switches.
 And some brand OEMs add enhancements to their standardized optic modules, which increases more cost on optics.
 However, some open switch vendors look forward to seeing an open standard without vendor lock-in.
 Therefore, cost-effective compatible optical transceivers that follow MSA SFF specification is another choice for white box switches.
 Among these compatible optical modules, most generic optical transceivers on the market can be used for white box switches.

 White box switches have been the way for web-scale data center operators who are able to drive down the cost and drive up efficiency and flexibility of their IT infrastructure, especially in some big companies like Facebook, Google or Amazon.
 And there is a growing group of companies that also want the same level of efficiency web-scale operators have achieved.
 How to realize this?
 More white box switches are required without question.

-Under this situation, providers like FS.COM supplies several types of 10G, 25G, 40G and 100G network switches preloaded with FS OS or Cumulus OS for small and medium size networks or data centers.
+Under this situation, providers like FS.COM supplies 10GbE switch, 25GbE switch, 40GbE switch and 100GbE network switches preloaded with FS OS or Cumulus OS for small and medium size networks or data centers.
 And all the generic optical transceivers in FS.COM are available for white box network switches.